-So, for this review, I opted not to try any of these extras — I’m an Amazon Prime member.
-(I’m also an Amazon associate, meaning if you buy this eero using links from this page, I’ll get a small commission.)
-Still, personally, I’d use a separate Zigbee hub to reduce network exposure.
+So, I opted not to try any of these extras for this review — I'm an Amazon Prime member.
+(I'm also an Amazon associate, meaning if you buy this eero using links from this page, I'll get a small commission.
+I'd hope so anyway.)
+Still, personally, I'd use a separate Zigbee hub to reduce network exposure.

 Amazon eero Pro 6’s performance: No surprises here

 Considering the eero Pro 6's hardware specs and its lack of a multi-gig port, there's no way the router can wow anybody in Wi-Fi throughputs.
 And that was the case in my testing.

 Good Wi-Fi speeds

 Still, this router did well for what it is, compared to other Wi-Fi 6 mesh routers.

 Specifically, my 2x2 Wi-Fi 6 clients managed to connect at 1.2Gbps and had sustained speeds ranging between 730Mbps to 815Mbps in the range between 10 feet (3 m) and 40 feet (12 m).